Soil: Solid phase (soil matrix)

+Soil biodiversity

+Large numbers of microbes, animals, plants and fungi are living in soil.
+However, biodiversity in soil is much harder to study as most of this life is invisible, hence estimates about soil biodiversity have been unsatisfactory.
+A recent study suggested that soil is likely home to 59 ± 15% of the species on Earth.
+Enchytraeidae (potworms) have the greatest percentage of their species living in soil (98.6%), followed by fungi (90%), plants (85.5%), and termites (Isoptera) (84.2%).
+Many other groups of animals have substantial fractions of species living in soil, e.g. about 30% of insects, and close to 50% of arachnids.
+While most vertebrates live above ground (ignoring aquatic species), many species are fossorial, that is, they live in soil (e.g. moles, pocket gophers, voles, blind snakes), an adaptation to subterranean life thought to be inherited from past global ecological crises.

 Chemistry

 The chemistry of a soil determines its ability to supply available plant nutrients and affects its physical properties and the health of its living population.
 In addition, a soil's chemistry also determines its corrosivity, stability, and ability to absorb pollutants and to filter water.
 It is the surface chemistry of mineral and organic colloids that determines soil's chemical properties.
 A colloid is a small, insoluble particle ranging in size from 1 nanometer to 1 micrometer, thus small enough to remain suspended by Brownian motion in a fluid medium without settling.
 Most soils contain organic colloidal particles called humus as well as the inorganic colloidal particles of clays.
 The very high specific surface area of colloids and their net electrical charges give soil its ability to hold and release ions.
 Negatively charged sites on colloids attract and release cations in what is referred to as cation exchange.
 Cation-exchange capacity is the amount of exchangeable cations per unit weight of dry soil and is expressed in terms of milliequivalents of positively charged ions per 100 grams of soil (or centimoles of positive charge per kilogram of soil; cmolc/kg).
-Similarly, positively charged sites on colloids can attract and release anions in the soil, giving the soil anion exchange capacity.
+Similarly, positively charged sites on colloids can attract and release anions in the soil, giving the soil anion-exchange capacity.